Are you tracking the numbers that matter?

 - Am I looking at them?
 Do I know what they are telling me?
 Do I know which numbers are important?

-- Can I make my business and financial decisions by looking at my report cards or am I flying by the seat of my pants?
+- Can I make my business and financial decisions by looking at my report cards, or am I flying by the seat of my pants?

 - Which levers should I pull to improve my results?

-Right now, it is missing points.
+Right now, it’s missing points.

 This is why you need to track Key Performance Indicators (KPIs).